Super Bowl XVII: Washington Redskins

 Super Bowl XVII was the Redskins' first Super Bowl victory (third NFL championship overall) and their second Super Bowl appearance; they were defeated by the Dolphins, 14–7, in Super Bowl VII.
 This was the second rematch in Super Bowl history (the first being the Pittsburgh Steelers and the Dallas Cowboys in Super Bowls X and XIII).
-Washington finished the strike-shortened regular season with an NFC-best 8–1 record, earning their first playoff appearance in six years and allowing the fewest points scored in the NFL (128).
+Washington finished the strike-shortened regular season with an NFC-best 8–1 record, earning their first playoff appearance in six years and allowing the fewest points (128) in the league.

 Redskins quarterback Joe Theismann finished the season as the top rated passer in the NFC, completing 161 of 252 (63 percent) pass attempts for 2,033 yards and 13 touchdowns, while also rushing for 150 yards.
 The main weapons in the passing game were wide receivers Charlie Brown (32 receptions, 690 yards and 8 touchdowns) and Art Monk (35 receptions, 447 yards and one touchdown).
-Running back John Riggins led the Redskins' ground game, rushing for 553 yards and three touchdowns during the regular season.
+Running back John Riggins led the Redskins’ ground game, rushing for 553 yards and three touchdowns during the regular season.
 Much of Washington's success on offense was attributed to their offensive line, affectionately known as "The Hogs".

 Washington also had impact players on special teams.
 Mark Moseley became the first placekicker to win the NFL Most Valuable Player Award, converting 20 of 21 field goal attempts and all 18 of his extra point attempts.
 Kick returner Mike Nelms gained a combined total of 809 yards returning kickoffs and punts.

 The Redskins' defense was led by 6'7", 296-pound defensive tackle Dave Butz, who anchored the line, along with defensive ends Dexter Manley and Tony McGee, who each recorded 6.5 sacks.
 Washington's secondary was led by defensive backs Vernon Dean and Jeris White, who each recorded three interceptions.